 biography

-Originally from Greece, Theocharis Papatrechas is a composer, sound researcher, and audio engineer based in Brisbane, Australia.
+Originally from Greece, Theocharis Papatrechas is a composer, audio artist, and sound researcher based in Meanjin, Australia.

 Renowned groups that have commissioned and premiered his works include the ensemble Intercontemporain, Nouvel Ensemble Moderne, Mivos Quartet, Vertixe Sonora, Ensemble Schallfeld, East Coast Contemporary Ensemble (ECCE), Divertimento Ensemble, Ensemble Multilatérale.
 Notable venues, at which works of his have been presented, include IRCAM, CCRMA at Stanford, SEAMUS at Berklee College, Anchorage Museum, SPLICE Institute, New York City Electroacoustic Music Festival (NYCEMF), Vienna Konzerthaus, SpazioMusica, University of Montreal, and Shanghai Music Conservatory.

 His music has been released by ArsPublica.
-His scores are published by Babel Scores.
+His scores are published and available by Babel Scores.

 For the past decade, Theocharis serves as the Artistic Director of the ilSUONO Contemporary Music Week.
-The program's core mission is to diversify the practice by bringing together emerging music creators of diverse socio-economic backgrounds, ethnicities, cultures, gender orientations, and aesthetics to learn, share, and collaborate. ilSUONO is delighted to have invited exceptional senior composers, among others, Chaya Czernowin, Pierluigi Billone, Franck Bedrossian, Ann Cleare, Rand Steiger, Edmund Campion, Clara Iannotta, and performers such as the ensembles Schallfeld and Lemniscate.
+The program's core mission is to diversify the practice by bringing together emerging music creators of diverse socio-economic backgrounds, ethnicities, cultures, gender orientations, and aesthetics to learn, share, and collaborate.
 The 21', 22', 23' and 25' editions were funded by the Ernst Von Siemens Music Foundation.

-Theocharis teaches Music Technology at The University of Queensland (UQ) and Music Composition with Technology at St Peters Lutheran College.
+Theocharis teaches Composition and Music Technology at The University of Queensland (UQ) and Music Composition with Technology at St Peters Lutheran College.
+Additionally, he works as Technical Audio Operator at the Queensland Conservatorium Griffith University.